MauL08/SecondHand/README.md

 `yarn install`

 > ### This app is under development.
-We hope this application can be released as soon as possible.
+We hope this application can be released as soon as possible